Symposium

 4:30-5:15 Pondering Utopia at Pepper Middle School, Philadelphia

-Michael Bixler, Hidden City Philadelphia
+Michael Bixler, Editorial Director, Hidden City Philadelphia

 5:15 – 5:45What is the future of Brutalism? a panel discussion

-moderated by Liz Waykus, Executive Director, Docomomo-us
+Moderated by Liz Waytkus, Executive Director, Docomomo US

-Paul Steinke, Executive director, Preservation alliance for greater philadelphia
+Paul Steinke, Executive Director, Preservation Alliance for Greater Philadelphia

-Bill Whitaker, Director and Curator University of Pennsylvania’s Architectural Archives
+Bill Whitaker, Director and Curator, University of Pennsylvania’s Architectural Archives

 5:45-6:30 Reception